CodingItWrong/codingitwrong.com/_posts/2019-06-26-glimmer-native-tutorial.md

   }

   addTodo() {
-    const { onAdd } = this.__owner__.args
+    const { onAdd } = this.args
     onAdd(this.newTodoLabel)
     this.newTodoLabel = ''
   }
 }
 ```

 The `addTodo` is a bit different than before, though.
 This component doesn't have access to the `todos` list or the `newTodoId`, so we can't create the todo itself here.
 Instead, we take a passed-in action argument and pass the label to it instead.
-In Glimmer for the web component arguments are accessible on `this.args`, but temporarily in Glimmer-Native 0.0.3 they're available on `this.__owner__.args` instead.
-It's an alpha; these things happen! :-)
+In Glimmer component arguments are accessible on `this.args`.

 Let's update `TodoGlimmerNative/template.hbs` to use `NewTodoForm`, passing the action to it: